glinchflash/Wordpress-Intro/README.md

 ### Nice-to-have features

-- A finished product for a friend
+- -[x]  A finished product for a friend
-- A Theme you made from scratch
+- -[x]  A Theme you made from scratch
 - Can you add javascript to your project?
 I tried but of course they wrapped my script in a `<p>` tag 😅
-- Pimp your README!
+- -[x] Pimp your README!
     - What did you learn?
 What were the challenges?
     - What do you think about Wordpress?
     - Did you manage to add your own CSS or JS?
 How did you do it?

+### what did I learn
+- basic wordpress
+- that I'm probably not gonna use wordpress again

+### what I thought of Wordpress
+- Wordpress is super messy and annoying to work with in my opinion
+- doesn't really speed up the process al ot
+- drags out alot of fun out of making a site

+### Did you manage to add own CSS or JS?
+- Nope (besides the hacky block with a custom html block with inline styling)